Recreation & Sports

 Minor League, but Major Fun

 Lakeland is also home to the Detroit Tigers' Class A Affiliate team, the Lakeland Flying Tigers.
-The team plays their Florida State League home games at Joker Marchant Stadium which has been their home since 1967.
+The team plays their Florida State League home games in Joker Marchant Stadium at Tigertown, which has been their home since 1967.

 Lakeland Flying Tigers play through August and host a wealth of fun, themed games and promotions.
 Game day themes include Dogs Days of Summer, where man is invited to bring his four-legged best friend out for a night of man’s favorite sport; Bromance Night, where Bros get group discounts, can lounge in a man cave and win manly prizes like fishing gear; and the Annual Wing Ding fundraiser, where every wing you eat helps a cause.
 The list could go on, but we think you get the point.